 A CHURCH BIRTHED THROUGH VISION

-NCM has grown to become one of the largest well-respected 501©3 grassroots community outreach & engagement churches in the Lincoln/Lemington/Belmar Gardens area, planting ministries, helping people discover their God-given gifts and talents, mediating and resolving conflict and providing social services, special events and life skills recreation for low-income children, families and individuals.
+NCM has grown to become one of the most well-respected 501©3 grassroots community outreach & engagement organizations in the Lincoln/Lemington/Belmar Gardens area, providing meeting and training space, mediating and resolving conflict and providing social services, special events and life skills recreation for low-income children, families and individuals.

-We currently administer life skills and conflict resolution programs that lead to self sufficiency, including Hardship Programs that include providing utility assistance grants to limited-income households.
+We currently provide meeting space, administer life skills and conflict resolution programs that lead to relationship building, family strengthening and self sufficiency as well as Hardship Programs that include providing utility assistance grants to limited-income households.
 The demand for assistance for our Hardship program has grown significantly due to increased costs of everyday living expenses and severe weather conditions.
 To meet the need, we partner with Dollar Energy Fund to handle application intake for the fund while also connecting those in need with other forms of assistance.